 Summary of most egregious mistakes made by police (more detail below):

-1) Failed to investigate allegations of incest: the police failed to follow up on concerns about Robin Bain’s mental health or on Dean Cottle’s allegations of incest by Robin Bain.
+1) They failed to investigate Robin Bain’s mental health & allegations of incest: the police failed to follow up on concerns about Robin Bain’s mental health or on Dean Cottle’s allegations of incest by Robin Bain.
 This meant they failed to investigate a potential motive for Robin Bain to have killed his family and then committed suicide.

-2) Destroyed evidence: the police allowed the house where the killings occurred to be burnt down three weeks after the deaths.
+2) They destroyed evidence: the police allowed the house where the killings occurred to be burnt down three weeks after the deaths.
 This meant crucial evidence, including the bloody sock prints of the killer, was destroyed.
 Police also ordered the destruction of additional evidence about 12 months after the trial.

 a) the Police armourer gave inaccurate evidence at the 1995 trial about the length of the rifle – he over-measured it by about 20 cms casting considerable doubt on whether Robin Bain could have shot himself.